-June 2014 Series E AMI Agreement

-On June 13, 2014, we entered into an At Market Issuance Sales Agreement ("Series E AMI Sales Agreement") with MLV, pursuant to which we may issue and sell shares of our Series E Preferred Stock through MLV, as agent, for aggregate gross proceeds of up to \$30,000,000, in registered transactions from our shelf registration statement on Form S-3 (File No. 333-193113), which was declared effective by the SEC on January 16, 2014.
+Series E AMI Sales Agreement - On June 13, 2014, we entered into an At Market Issuance Sales Agreement ("Series E AMI Sales Agreement") with MLV, pursuant to which we may issue and sell shares of our Series E Preferred Stock through MLV, as agent, for aggregate gross proceeds of up to \$30,000,000, in registered transactions from our shelf registration statement on Form S-3 (File No. 333-193113), which was declared effective by the SEC on January 16, 2014.
 Sales of our Series E Preferred Stock through MLV may be made by any method that is deemed an "at the market offering" as defined in Rule 415 of the Securities Act.
 We pay MLV a commission of up to 5% of the gross proceeds from the sale of our Series E Preferred Stock pursuant to the Series E AMI Sales Agreement.
-No shares of our Series E Preferred Stock were sold during the three months ended July 31, 2016.
-As of July 31, 2016, aggregate gross proceeds of up to \$10,735,000 remained available under the Series E AMI Sales Agreement.
+During the six months ended October 31, 2016, we sold 70,320 shares of our Series E Preferred Stock at market prices under the Series E AMI Sales Agreement for aggregate gross proceeds of \$1,634,000 before deducting commissions and other issuance costs of \$57,000.
+As of October 31, 2016, aggregate gross proceeds of up to \$9,101,000 remained available under the Series E AMI Sales Agreement.